bpnt/bpnt/README.md

 ## About Me

 I am a student who loves learning new things.
-I am currently working on Data Structures and Algorithms.
+I am currently working on Data Structures and Algorithms and Web Development.

 ## Coding Skills